International Symbol of Access

-The International Symbol of Access (ISA), also known as the (International) Wheelchair Symbol, denotes areas where access has been improved, mostly for those with disabilities.
+The International Symbol of Access (ISA), also known as the International Wheelchair Symbol, denotes areas where access has been improved, mostly for those with disabilities.
 It consists of a usually blue square overlaid in white (or in contrasting colours) with a stylized image of a person in a wheelchair.
-It is maintained as an international standard, ISO 7001 image of the International Commission on Technology and Accessibility (ICTA), a committee of Rehabilitation International (RI).
+It is maintained as the international standard ISO 7001, image of the International Commission on Technology and Accessibility (ICTA), a committee of Rehabilitation International (RI).

 History

-The ISA was designed by Danish design student Susanne Koefoed in 1968.
-It was first sketched at a radical design conference mounted by the Scandinavian Students Organization (SDO).
-The group organized a summer study session at Stockholm's art and design college, Konstfack, alternating time between workshop sessions and larger lectures.
-In these lectures, the tone was set by the American designer and educator Victor Papanek.
-In the writings that he formulated during this period, too, he imagined persons who were disabled—both physically and mentally—as figures in need of renewed attention.
-Although there is no evidence that Papanek met Koefoed, his influence pervaded the seminar where the original ISA was drafted.
-Charged with creating a sign-symbol to mark barrier-free accommodations, Koefoed presented an early version of the symbol at the July 1968 exhibition held at the SDO seminar's end.
-Koefoed's symbol depicts an empty wheelchair.
-This icon was widely promoted around Sweden the following year.
+In the late 1960s, with the rise of universal design, there grew a need for a symbol to identify accessible facilities.
+In 1968, Norman Acton, President of Rehabilitation International (RI), tasked Karl Montan, chairman of the International Commission of Technology and Accessibility (ICTA), to develop a symbol as a technical aid and present in the group's 1969 World Congress convention in Dublin.

+The project was arranged with the Scandinavian Students Organization (SDO) in Konstfack's College of Arts.
+The symbol which would become the ISA was designed by Danish design student Susanne Koefoed.
+She presented an early version of the symbol at the July 1968 exhibition held during the end of the SDO seminar.
+Koefoed's symbol depicts a stickfigure on a wheelchair.
+It is influenced by the contemporary design movement of Scandinavia in the 20th century, especially that of Austrian-American designer and lecturer Victor Papanek.

-Karl Montan, director of Sweden's new Handicapped Institute, also promoted Koefoed's design to Rehabilitation International.
-Montan worked to develop a symbol specifically as a technical aid Head of RI's International Commission of Technology and Accessibility (ICTA), Montan was asked by RI to form a special committee that would find and deliver a symbol to the group's 1969 convention in Dublin.
-Montan's group was asked to choose from six symbols.
-When Koefoed's symbol was presented, several members complained that it was too austere and illegible.
-As Montan noted: "a slight inconvenience with the symbol is the equally thick lines, which may give an impression of a monogram of letters.
-With a 'head' on the symbol this inconvenience would disappear."
-Taking the original copy of the design, Montan would add a circle to the top of the seat to give the impression of a seated figure.
+The committee founded by Montan selected Koefoed's sketch alongside five other symbols.
+The revised design was modified with the addition of a circle for a head to give the impression of a seated figure, as Montan noted: "a slight inconvenience with the symbol is the equally thick lines, which may give an impression of a monogram of letters.
+With a 'head' on the symbol this inconvenience would disappear".
+This was done without Koefoed's knowledge according to her own recounting.

+The design was made public in 1969 and was widely promoted around Sweden.
+It was approved in the conference gained prominence and usage through convenient signage created by 3M Corporation, and was later incorporated into the ISO 7001 standard published by the International Organization for Standardization.
+In 1974, it was formally accepted by the United Nations in an experts' meeting on disability.

 Functions

 The symbol is often seen where access has been improved, particularly for wheelchair users, but also for other disability issues.
 Frequently, the symbol denotes the removal of environmental barriers, such as steps, which also helps older people, parents with baby carriages, and travellers.
 Universal design aims to obviate such symbols by creating products and facilities that are accessible to nearly all users from the start.
-The wheelchair symbol is "International" and therefore not accompanied by Braille in any particular language.
+The wheelchair symbol is "international" and therefore not accompanied by Braille in any particular language.

 Specific uses of the ISA include: